victor-smirnov/memoria-site/content/en/docs/overview/accel/index.md

 So, Memoria Framework is going to support it as a first-class member in its hardware platform family.
 Once specialized hardware becomes available, it can be incrementally included into the ecosystem.

+## Implementation Strategy

+Implementing MAA is a major technical and organizational challenge for the Memoria project.
+In order to get the whole idea faster into the prototyping stage, a configurable RV ISA-level (with Memoria-specific ISA extensions, memory- and HRPC-related machinery) software emulator of MAA is planned at first.

+The emulator needs a C/C++ compiler with MAA-specific RISC-V extensions, that is also planned based on [Jenny](https://github.com/victor-smirnov/jenny) (Memoria-specific Clang's fork).

+The main purpose of emulator is to start experimenting early with porting Memoria's core algorithms and data structures to MAA.
+Later, this emulator may be used for software development when actual hardware is not available.

+The second phase is developing reference implementations of HDL IP and other related artifacts for FPGA and ASIC:

+1. Hermes core algorithms and data structures as RV ISA extension instructions.
+2. HRPC core protocol, transport and routing circuitry.
+3. Configurable RISC-V xPU in some pre-existing HDL.

+The goal is to create a minimal, not necessary fully optimized, but functional MAA _envoronment_ for hardware developers to experiment with the framework.

+There is a hardware for that:

+{{< figure src="U50.jpg" >}}

+The third phase is to integrate [DSLEngine](/docs/overview/vm) and [MBT](/docs/overview/mbt), the emulator into an automated development platform.